pgaston/teleopros2/README.md

 7. Build

-Build (in the docker) - use symlink generally from here on out - this lets the src python code be used...
+Build (in the docker) - use symlink generally from here on out - this lets the src python code be used - greatly speeds up debugging...
 ```
 cd /workspaces/isaac_ros-dev
 colcon build --symlink-install --packages-select teleopros2